MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/feature-comparison-table.md

 ms.localizationpriority: medium
 ---

-# Features supported for Creators and Managed Partners
+# Features supported for each developer program

 The following Xbox Live features are supported for the Creators Program vs. the ID@Xbox Managed Partners Program.